 1. Higher Search Engine Rankings

 Did you know that Google’s algorithm has changed in favorability of https sites?
 If your site isn’t https, it’s probably getting beaten out by sites that are.
+While there are many other things you can do to improve SEO on WordPress adding SSL is an easy win.

 As switching to https because easier, faster, and cheaper, more site owners are doing so.
 This means that if you want to rank well on Google, it is increasingly more important that your site is secure.